apache/submarine/dev-support/cicd/HowToRelease.md

 ```
 In the container, we can verify that the submarine jar version is the expected 0.3.0.
 Then we can upload this image with a "RC" tag for a vote.

-Note: if you don't have permission to push image to docker hub, reate a jira ticket to request the push permission.
+Note: if you don't have permission to push image to docker hub, create a jira ticket to request the push permission.

 Refer to https://issues.apache.org/jira/browse/INFRA-20364
 ```